 A long time ago in a village far far away two humans were working together on a new product for cutting trees.
 This is (perhaps) how the first office came to existence.
 It wasn’t a corner office but it had a beautiful view, garden, plenty of space, natural light, air conditioning and music in the background.
 Humans were working in these perfectly conditioned open spaces for the next few million years until the ancient Roman bureaucracy reimagined this space and named it officium – the Latin word for ‘service’.

-The office as a working environment did not became popular until after the rise of the complex organisations in 18th century.
+The office as a working environment did not become popular until after the rise of the complex organizations in 18th century.
 The office buildings were born.
 Quickly and rapidly they spread across the globe.
 People were dreaming to have a job and work in an office.
 This is when the first office problems started to get momentum.
 The more people were working in offices the more privacy they wanted – from cubicals to corner offices – people strived for isolation.
-These new offices weren’t open, spacious and green any more.
+These new offices weren’t open, spacious and green anymore.
 Natural light was a rare treat and the air conditioning wasn’t ok at all.
 The new office was dividing instead of connecting people.

 The rise of the coworking space

 In the early 21st century a new office trend emerged – the coworking.
 It is a brilliant idea to share the same office with other like-minded humans.
 This was an important step towards bringing people together and removing the office barriers created in the office.
 A new profession, the community manager, also was born.
 The community manager engineers new ways of communication between people in a shared office so they can create more value together.
 But the community manager was overwhelmed with administrative tasks, totally unrelated to … building the community.
 They had to deal with invoices and contracts, manage payments, book meeting rooms, deal with facility management, availability & occupancy of desks, marketing and hundreds of other tasks.
 They were using spreadsheets, custom tools, and sticky notes to manage the office and their members.